 We examine the relationship between fertility and women's status within family as measured by two indicators.
 Table 2 presents estimated coefficients for the ordinal logit models predicting the share of housework for the entire sample and for each of the four marriage cohorts.
 A positive coefficient suggests that women tend to perform more housework than their husbands, other things being equal.
-As shown in the table, women with more children tend to perform more share of housework: one additional child increases the net odds by 14.1 percent (= $e^{0.132}$ ).
+As shown in the table, women with more children tend to perform a greater share of the housework: one additional child increases the net odds by 14.1 percent (= $e^{0.132}$).
+8

-&lt;sup>8 To check whether the effect of the child births is linear or not, we compare two nested models, one with linear specification whereas the other includes the number of children as a set of dummy variables.
-Likelihood ratio test shows that $\chi^2$ =4.67, with 4 degrees of freedom, and the difference is statistically insignificant.
+$^{^8}$ To check whether the effect of the child births is linear or not, we compare two nested models, one with linear specification whereas the other includes the number of children as a set of dummy variables.
+Likelihood ratio test shows that χ^2 =4.67, with 4 degrees of freedom, and the difference is statistically insignificant.
 Hence, linear specification in the model is appropriate.